zeeyingg/goobergang/README.md

 # Professor-o-meter by goobergang

-Conducting data analysis on MIT OpenCourseWare video lectures based on professors’ speech patterns, such as verbosity, sentiment, speed, and student interactivity.
+Conducting data analysis on MIT OpenCourseWare video lectures based on professors’ speech patterns, such as speed, common words, and student participation.

 ## Roster with roles
 ### Ziying Jian (PM)